 For inflammatory bowel disease patients, our Section of Gastroenterology is at the forefront of innovation and new treatment modalities.
 Our surgeons work in close collaboration with them and offer a team approach, if needed, after surgery.

 It is important to thoroughly understand the operation and the reason for it.
-Prior to the surgery, ask the surgeon about the volume and number of cases annually performed, the complexity of these cases, the overall complication rate and/or success rate for malignant and benign disease.

 For an operation like a colectomy, it is important to find a surgeon that has had specific training in this field and extensive experience in handling complex colorectal problems.
+Prior to the surgery, ask the surgeon about the volume and number of cases annually performed, the complexity of these cases, and their own overall complication rate.

-Furthermore, in complex benign and malignant colorectal diseases, a team approach offers the benefit of multiple experts working together with the patient’s best interest in mind.
-The University of Chicago Medicine provides patients with multidisciplinary, state-of-the-art care that can improve long-term outcomes.
+At the University of Chicago Medicine we provide patients with multidisciplinary, state-of-the-art care that can improve long-term outcomes.
 Our colon and rectal surgeons are highly trained in laparoscopy and are actively involved in national clinical trials and teaching courses.